 According to statistics kept by the Equal Employment Opportunity Commission (EEOC), instances of workplace discrimination continue to decline.

-In this article, we highlight some of the most pervasive types of discriminations in the workplace in the hopes of raising awareness among American workers that they do not need to tolerate discriminatory conduct.
+In this article, we highlight some of the most pervasive types of discrimination in the workplace in the hopes of raising awareness among American workers that they do not need to tolerate discriminatory conduct.

 Common Forms of Discrimination in the Workplace

-This means that an employer cannot take an adverse employment because of some characteristic about who you are.
+This means that an employer cannot take an adverse employment action against you because of some characteristic about who you are.

-- Sex (including pregnancy)
+- Sex (including pregnancy),

-- National origin
+- National origin,

-- Genetic information
+- Genetic information.

 There are many types of negative employment actions an employer could take, including:

-- Failure to hire
+- Failure to hire,

-- Failure to promote
+- Failure to promote,

-- Reduction in pay or hours
+- Reduction in pay or hours,

-- Denial of training or mentoring
+- Denial of training or mentoring, and

-- Less desirable assignments
+- Less desirable assignments.

 For example, California also protects against discrimination on the basis of gender expression, gender identity, marital status, and other characteristics.

 If you believe your employer has discriminated against you illegally, then you might have a valid legal claim.

 For example, if you believe your employer has engaged in racial discrimination, you should be able to report it without fear that your employer will fire you or subject you to other punishment.

 Unfortunately, the reality in many workplaces is that employees who speak up suffer punishment, so they stay silent, even when they have evidence of discrimination.

 For example, your boss might have laid off your colleagues because of their sex.
 You can still report this discrimination and enjoy protection from retaliation.

 The most common type of harassment is sexual harassment, but it can include harassment based on any protected characteristic, such as race, sex, age, color, national origin, religion, and disability.

 There are two types of harassment:

-- For example, a quid pro quo sexual favor to gain a promotion or to not be fired.
+- When suffering harassment becomes a condition of employment.
+For example, a quid pro quo unwanted request for a sexual favor to gain a promotion or to not be fired.
 This is blatantly illegal harassment.

 Anti-discrimination law is not a general civility code, and you do not have a valid lawsuit every time you feel uncomfortable.

 Nevertheless, at some point, a workplace becomes so hostile that a reasonable person would not feel comfortable working there.
 The amount of harassment will depend on the context.
 Although one stray joke or remark probably does not qualify, multiple insults might.

-- Offensive pictures
+- Offensive pictures,

-- Gross generalizations (“all women think that way….” etc.)
+- Gross generalizations (“all women think that way….” etc.),

-- Intimidating conduct
+- Intimidating conduct.